LLVM Branch Weight Metadata¶

 }

-Branch Weight Metatada is not proof against CFG changes.
-If terminator operands’ are changed some action should be taken.
-In other case some misoptimizations may occur due to incorrect branch prediction information.
+Branch Weight Metadata is not proof against CFG changes.
+If terminator operands’ are changed, some action should be taken.
+Otherwise, misoptimizations may occur due to incorrect branch prediction information.

 Currently, one counter is supported: “function_entry_count”.
 The second operand is a 64-bit counter that indicates the number of times that this function was invoked (in the case of instrumentation-based profiles).
 In the case of sampling-based profiles, this operand is an approximation of how many times the function was invoked.